aws/eks-distro-build-tooling/projects/golang/go/README.md

 ## Upstream Patches
 EKS Golang Versions are distributed as RPMs built from upstream Golang source for the given version with relevant security and utility patches, and their tests, backported.
 The patches applied to a given version of Golang are stored in the [EKS Distro Build Tooling Github repository](https://github.com/aws/eks-distro-build-tooling/tree/main/projects/golang/go), alongside the build system for EKS Golang.
-For example, the patches associated with EKS Go v1.16 can be found here https://github.com/aws/eks-distro-build-tooling/tree/main/projects/golang/go/1.15/patches.
+For example, you can see the patches associated with EKS Go v1.16 [here](https://github.com/aws/eks-distro-build-tooling/tree/main/projects/golang/go/1.16/patches).

 EKS currently supports the following Golang versions:
 - Go v1.15.15